aniftyco/awesome-tailwindcss/.github/CONTRIBUTING.md

 Anything that is a material that can be used to better understand Tailwind CSS can be added here.
 Awesome blog posts, code samples, tutorials on any platform are welcome.

-## Apps & Websites

-Only **really awesome**, good-looking, preferably original websites, and ones that are not too similar to websites already on the list can be added.
-Do not use this section for advertising, and be aware that most websites will be refused, unless they are quite awesome.

 # Pull request and commits

 You can name your pull request and commits however you want, but for clarity, [conventional commits](http://conventionalcommits.org/) are welcome.
 Pull request will be squashed upon merge.